NaeuralEdgeProtocol/js-client/API.md

 <a name="zxAIFormatToCamel"></a>

 ## zxAIFormatToCamel ⇒ <code>string</code>
-Helper function for transforming an DecentrAI Network conventional OBJECT_KEY into a camel case objectKey.
+Helper function for transforming an NaeuralEdgeProtocol Network conventional OBJECT_KEY into a camel case objectKey.

 **Kind**: global constant